ahmdsadik/whatsapp-clone-chat/README.md

 - **Online Status**: API endpoints to view and manage online status.
 - **Stories**: Users can share stories and control who can view them.
 - **Linked Devices**: Users can link other devices to their accounts.
+- **OTP Verification**: Users will receive an OTP to verify mobile number.

 ## Technologies Used